mantidproject/documents/Design/InstrumentFetching.md

 Storing Updated Instruments
 ---------------------------
 The cache area for instrument files should be in a directory where the user has write access.
 On linux and mac systems this will be `${HOME}/.mantid/instrument`.
+On windows this is `%Local AppData%mantidproject\.mantid\instrument`.

 Updating Instruments
 --------------------